Skip to main content

 Dumping results to JSON

-A-Parser allows processing results directly during parsing, in this section we have provided the most popular use cases for the SE::Pinterest::Suggest scraper
+A-Parser allows processing results directly during parsing; in this section, we have provided the most popular cases for the SE::Pinterest::Suggest parser

 Parse to level option